 Map BasicsThe Canadian Cellular Towers Map presents the locations of tower sites for each licensed wireless provider.
 Each site is indicated by a colour coded icon positioned on the map.
 A legend is present at the bottom of the map.

 Included with the legend are controls to select individual providers to be displayed on the map.
-Selection options include displaying all sites on the map, sites for the "big three" providers, Bell, Rogers and Telus individually, sites for all providers other than the "big three" as group or each individually through the drop down box listing the other providers.
+Sites for the "big three" providers, Bell, Rogers and Telus can be selected individually.
+Sites for all providers other than the "big three" can be selected as an entire group or for one provider individually through the drop down box listing the other providers.
+All or a combination of these options can be selected at one time.

-Common Google Map features are available, such as road, terrain and satellite map backgrounds with pan and zoom.
-Street view imagery can also be used, but no tower icons are displayed within street view.
-45° imagery is not currently available.
+Common map features are available, such as road, terrain, topographic and satellite imagery map backgrounds with pan and zoom.

 GeolocationThe Geolocation link at the upper left of the map initiates the process of determining your geographic location via GPS, WiFi, Bluetooth or other available location methods.
 This process may take several seconds.
 If successful, the map will pan and zoom to the calculated location and a location pin () will be placed on the map at the current estimated position along with a circle indicating the estimated error in the determined location.